paed01/smqp/API.md

 ### `broker.on(eventName, callback)`

 Listen for events from Broker.

+- `eventName`: name of event
+- `callback`: event callback

 Returns consumer - that can be canceled.

+### `broker.off(eventName, callback)`

+Turn off event listener(s) associated with event callback.

 - `eventName`: name of event
 - `callback`: event callback

 ### `broker.prefetch(count)`

+Noop, only placeholder.

 ## Queue
 Queue